Reward-rational (implicit) choice: A unifying formalism for reward learning: Prior work from the perspective of the formalism

-\textbf{Proxy rewards} \cite{hadfield2017inverse} are expert-specified rewards that do not necessarily lead to the desired behavior in all situations, but can be trusted on the training environments.
+\textbf{Proxy rewards} are expert-specified rewards that do not necessarily lead to the desired behavior in all situations, but can be trusted on the training environments.
+They were introduced by \cite{hadfield2017inverse}, who argued that even when the expert attempts to fully specify the reward, it will still fail to generalize to some situations outside of the training environments.
 Therefore, rather than taking a specified reward at face value, we can interpret it as evidence about the true reward.
 Proxy reward feedback is a reward-rational choice in which the set of choices $\choices$ is the set of proxy rewards the designer may have chosen, $\tilde{\rewards}$.
-The reward designer is assumed to be approximately-optimal, i.e. they are more likely to pick a proxy reward $\tilde{\reward} \in \tilde{\rewards}$ if it leads to better trajectories.
+The reward designer is assumed to be approximately-optimal, i.e. they are more likely to pick a proxy reward $\tilde{\reward} \in \tilde{\rewards}$ if it leads to better trajectories \emph{on the training environment(s)}.
 Thus, the grounding $\map$ maps a proxy reward $\reward$ to the distribution over trajectories that the robot takes in the training environment given the proxy reward \citep{hadfield2017inverse,activeird:2018,ratner2018simplifying}. \figref{fig:TableFig} shows the grounding for a proxy reward for reaching the goal, avoiding the rug, and not getting the rug dirty -- many feasible rewards would produce similar behavior as the proxy.
+By taking the proxy as evidence about the underlying reward, the robot ends up with uncertainty over what the actual reward might be, and can better hedge its bets at test time.

 \textbf{Reward and punishment} \citep{griffith2013policy,loftin2014strategy}.
-The human can either reward ($+1$) or punish ($-1$) the robot for its trajectory $\traj_R$; the set of options is $\choices = \{+1, -1\}$.
+In this type of feedback, the human can either reward ($+1$) or punish ($-1$) the robot for its trajectory $\traj_R$; the set of options is $\choices = \{+1, -1\}$.
 A naive implementation would interpret reward and punishment literally, i.e. as a scalar reward signal for a reinforcement learning agent, however empirical studies show that humans reward and punish based on how well the robot performs \emph{relative to their expectations} \citep{macglashan2017interactive}.
 Thus, we can use our formalism to interpret that: reward ($+1$) grounds to the robot's trajectory $\traj_R$, while punish ($-1$) grounds to the trajectory the human expected $\traj_{\text{expected}}$ (not necessarily observed).